AckerlyXu/heima/articles/service-fabric/service-fabric-application-upgrade-tutorial-powershell.md

 >
 >

 After building the project in Visual Studio, you can use the PowerShell command [Copy-ServiceFabricApplicationPackage](https://docs.microsoft.com/powershell/servicefabric/vlatest/copy-servicefabricapplicationpackage) to copy the application package to the ImageStore.
 If you want to verify the app package locally, use the [Test-ServiceFabricApplicationPackage](https://docs.microsoft.com/powershell/servicefabric/vlatest/test-servicefabricapplicationpackage) cmdlet.
-The next step is to register the application to the Service Fabric runtime using the [Register-ServiceFabricApplicationPackage](https://docs.microsoft.com/powershell/servicefabric/vlatest/register-servicefabricapplicationtype) cmdlet.
-The final step is to start an instance of the application by using the [New-ServiceFabricApplication](https://docs.microsoft.com/powershell/module/servicefabric/new-servicefabricapplication?view=azureservicefabricps) cmdlet.
+The next step is to register the application to the Service Fabric runtime using the [Register-ServiceFabricApplicationType](https://docs.microsoft.com/powershell/servicefabric/vlatest/register-servicefabricapplicationtype) cmdlet.
+The following step is to start an instance of the application by using the [New-ServiceFabricApplication](https://docs.microsoft.com/powershell/module/servicefabric/new-servicefabricapplication?view=azureservicefabricps) cmdlet.
 These three steps are analogous to using the **Deploy** menu item in Visual Studio.
+Once provisioning is completed, you should clean up the copied application package from the image store in order to reduce the resources consumed.
+If an application type is no longer required, it should be unregistered for the same reason.
+See [Deploy and remove applications using PowerShell](service-fabric-application-upgrade-tutorial-powershell.md) for more information.

 Now, you can use [Service Fabric Explorer to view the cluster and the application](service-fabric-visualizing-your-cluster.md).
 The application has a web service that can be navigated to in Internet Explorer by typing [http://localhost:8081/visualobjects](http://localhost:8081/visualobjects) in the address bar.
 You should see some floating visual objects moving around in the screen.
 Additionally, you can use [Get-ServiceFabricApplication](https://docs.microsoft.com/powershell/module/servicefabric/get-servicefabricapplication?view=azureservicefabricps) to check the application status.